Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Cosmological analysis

 To remove the effects of projection, in the right-hand column we show slices of the same quantities.
 We zoom in on a region of size $2\times2$~Mpc$^2$ in order to better explore the shock details.
-At this time and position, the outwards-moving merger shock encounters an inwards-moving accretion shock\footnote{ We leave a full investigation of the conditions under which this takes place, as well as an estimate of the frequency of such mergers, to future work.
-In this current study, we show only that it is a viable solution to the aforementioned radio relic problems.}.
+At this time and position, the outwards-moving merger shock encounters an inwards-moving accretion shock\footnote{In the terminology of \citet{ryu2003}, these are {internal} shocks.}{$^{,}$}\footnote{ We leave a full investigation of the conditions under which this scenario takes place, as well as an estimate of the frequency of such mergers, to future work.
+In the current study, we only show that it is a viable solution to the aforementioned radio relic problems.}.
 These are evident as ridges in the density and pressure slices in the corresponding \href{https://youtu.be/Ka-Odrwwamo}{movie}.
 The time at which the two shocks meet can be considered a Riemann problem with density, pressure and velocity specified at both sides of the discontinuity.
-The result of this is two-fold: firstly, an inwards traveling rarefaction wave is generated, and secondly, a thin, shock-compressed density shell forms behind the merger shock.
+The result of this is two-fold: firstly, an inwards travelling rarefaction wave is generated, and secondly, a thin, shock-compressed density shell forms behind the merger shock.
 This feature is marked by the white arrow in the bottom right panel, and is consistent with previous studies \citep{zhang2019, zhang2020}.

 It can be seen that the pressure downstream of this feature is approximately constant, whilst the density jumps.
 This indicates that the edge closest to the arrow is actually a contact discontinuity.
 The jump itself is exacerbated by the rarefaction wave, which lowers the density downstream of this discontinuity.
 Such waves have also been observed in previous studies of cluster mergers \citep{shi2020}.
-This feature will become key to several results shown in the remainder of the paper.
+This feature is key to several results shown in the remainder of the paper.